-Start by entering the Cricut Design Space, and then hitting upload to upload your new images (bottom left of photo).
+Start by entering the Cricut Design Space and then hit “upload” to upload your new images (bottom left of photo).
 Next, select “simple” since these are pretty simple images.

-All you have to do on the next screen is select the white parts of the screen that are not part of the image.
+On the next screen, select the white parts of the screen that are not part of the image.
 The checkerboard parts of the image will not cut.
-Then select “save as a cut file”.
+Then, select “save as a cut file.”

-Now that you have saved your image, you will see it in “recently uploaded images”.
+Now that you have saved the perfect image for your Christmas pillow, you will see it in “recently uploaded images.”
 You can just click on that image and then open a new canvas.